daven-c/Publics/DigitGAN/README.md

-1. Use TorchTrainerDCGAN to train a model that will be saved in models
+# Instructions

+## Hyperparameters

+Adjust values in settings.cfg

+## Training

+Option 1: TorchTrainerDCGAN.py, trains a deep convolutional model Option 2: TorchTrainer.py, trains a deep neural network model

+## Viewing Results

-2. View results using loadmain and passing the model into the filename variable
+Use ViewResults.py by passing the model into the filename variable